jeffdoolittle/jeffdoolittle.github.com/_posts/2019-10-26-a-new-adventure.md

 I've enjoyed this past year working at [Aplos](https://aplos.com){:target="_blank"} and they have been incredibly gracious to me during this time of transition.
 My last day there will be November 1, 2019.

-On November 4, I'll begin a new role as a Software Architect at [Viewpoint](https://viewpoint.com){:target="_blank"}, a company that specializes in construction software.
+On November 4, I'll begin a new role as a Software Architect at [Trimble Viewpoint](https://viewpoint.com){:target="_blank"}, a company that specializes in construction software.
 My role involves influencing and creating architectural designs for highly scalable and distributed cloud systems.

 Our Kingsburg home is in escrow, and the current plan is to move into our new home in Oregon on November 21.
 Of course, as with any change, not everything will go exactly according to plan.
 But I can hardly wait to begin this new adventure.